weiyoung/weiyoung/README.md

 Previous SDE intern at Amazon, BlackBerry, Galvanize(now Diligent) and more!

-I'm a passionate, all-rounded software developer 💻 with experience in Frontend, Backend, and Mobile development!
+I'm a passionate, all-rounded software developer 💻 with experience in Frontend, Backend, and Mobile development.

 I'm an avid music lover 🎙 🎹 🎸 I sing, play instruments, and beatbox!
 That's right 👢&🐱 if you what what I mean :)